nba-emu/NanoBoyAdvance/README.md

 ## Accuracy

-A lot of attention to detail has been put into developing this core and making it accurate.
+A lot of research and attention to detail has been put into developing this core and making it accurate.
-Its CPU and timing emulation is more accurate than other software emulators right now.

-- Cycle-accurate emulation of the CPU, DMA, timers and Game Pak prefetch buffer
+- Cycle-accurate emulation of most components, including: CPU, DMA, timers, PPU and Game Pak prefetch
 - Passes all AGS aging cartridge tests (NBA was the first public emulator to achieve this)
 - Passes most tests in the [mGBA test suite](https://github.com/mgba-emu/suite) (see [mGBA suite comparison](docs/ACCURACY.md#mGBA-suite-comparison) for more details)
 - Passes [ARMWrestler](https://github.com/destoer/armwrestler-gba-fixed), [gba-suite](https://github.com/jsmolka/gba-tests) and [FuzzARM](https://github.com/DenSinH/FuzzARM) CPU tests
-- High compatibility, including games that require emulation of peculiar hardware edge-cases (see [Game compatibility](docs/ACCURACY.md#Game-compatibility))
+- Very high compatibility, including games that require emulation of peculiar hardware edge-cases (see [Game compatibility](docs/ACCURACY.md#Game-compatibility))

-Cycle-accurate PPU emulation is an active topic of research and will be implemented, once the timing has been understood and documented well enough.

 ## Compiling